yosef147yosef/Mini-project-in-databases-Yosef-Halevi-Eliyahu-Shulman/README.md

 ### Client

-Represents the clients or customers in the system.
+Description: Represents the clients or customers in your system.

 **Attributes:**
 - Name: (Type: String)